(c) Stained Glass Museum

-Due to popular demand, we have created this new exciting Two Day Workshop offering you the opportunity to design, paint and lead a small stained glass panel.
+Due to popular demand, we have created this exciting Two Day Workshop offering you the opportunity to design, paint and lead a small stained glass panel.
 We hope you will be able to join us!

 Upcoming Dates